np1919/weather-app/README.md

-To run the code, install requirements.txt and run:
+To run the code, install required packages with npm and venv + requirements.txt and run:
 `uvicorn main:app --reload`

 ...in the backend directory and then